Farnooshmo/portfolio/README.md

 - [Next.js](https://nextjs.org/): A React framework for building fast and scalable web applications.
 - [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework that helps in building modern designs with ease.
+## Why Next.js?
+I chose Next.js for this project because I wanted to stay updated with the latest in the Next.js ecosystem.
+Next.js provides a powerful and flexible environment for building React applications with features like server-side rendering, automatic code splitting, and more.
+It enables me to create a fast and optimized portfolio that reflects my commitment to using cutting-edge technologies.

 ## Getting Started